Jayanth-Parthsarathy/notify/README.md

 * Includes load tests via `k6` in `load_test.js`

+* Includes basic integration testing for the flow

 It currently consists of two main files:

 * `cmd/consumer/consumer.go`: This is an HTTP server that exposes a /notify endpoint.